Atlantic salmon: NASCO

-The North Atlantic Salmon Conservation Organization is an international council made up of Canada, the European Union, Iceland, Norway, the Russian Federation, and the United States, with its headquarters in Edinburgh.
+The North Atlantic Salmon Conservation Organization is an international council made up of Canada, the European Union, Iceland, Norway, the Russian Federation, the United Kingdom, and the United States, with its headquarters in Edinburgh.
 It was established in 1983 to help protect Atlantic salmon stocks, through the cooperation between nations.
 They work to restore habitat and promote conservation of the salmon.
 In December 2021, NASCO published an updated interactive map of their Rivers Database, showing the stock status of wild Atlantic salmon populations across the species range.

 Legislation

 England and Wales

 Edward I instituted a penalty for collecting salmon during certain times of the year.
 His son Edward II continued, regulating the construction of weirs.
 Enforcement was overseen by those appointed by the justices of the peace.
 Because of confusing laws and the appointed conservators having little power, most laws were barely enforced.

 Based on this, a royal commission was appointed in 1860 to thoroughly investigate the Atlantic salmon and the laws governing the species, resulting in the 1861 Salmon Fisheries Act.
 The act placed enforcement of the laws under the Home Office's control, but it was later transferred to the Board of Trade, and then later to the Board of Agriculture and Fisheries.
 Another act passed in 1865 imposed charges to fish and catch limits.
 It also caused the formation of local boards having jurisdiction over a certain river.
 The next significant act, passed in 1907, allowed the board to charge 'duties' to catch other freshwater fish, including trout.